07734willy/PyRepl/README.md

 This plugin requires Python 3.7+ to evaluate your python script.
 It has been tested to work on Python 3.6.9, however tests are not ran automatically against this version, and thus it may break in the future.

-Tested on with both Vim and NeoVim, specifically Vim 8.0 and NeoVim 0.4.3.
-However, its very likely that this plugin will work on older versions, since it doesn't do anything too crazy vim-side.
+Tested on with both Vim 8.0 and NeoVim 0.4.3, however its very likely that this plugin will work on older versions, since it doesn't do anything too crazy vim-side.

 ### Installation

 To install the plugin, you'll likely want to use some plugin manager.
-Below is an examples using Vim-Plug and Vundle, but you're free to use whichever you prefer.
+Below are examples using Vim-Plug and Vundle, but you're free to use whichever plugin manager you prefer.

 #### [**Vim-Plug**](https://github.com/junegunn/vim-plug)